masterSplinter01/grandmas_password_generator/README.md

    ./grandmas_password_generator path/to/words/file
    ```

 Your custom dictionary must contain one word per line.
+And must not contain '\r', '\n' '\t' etc. symbols, because lines containing these symbols will be skipped.
+And must contains at least 4 words.

 The folder 'examples' contains example dictionaries.
 File *words_alpha.txt* was taken [this repository](https://github.com/dwyl/english-words) (maybe i should include this like a submodule but i decided to take the easy way :) )